Kasper886/WaveProject/EKS-Cluster/README.md

 ```

 ### 4. Finally delete EKS cluster
-If you have done and don't want to deploy the application - delete EKS cluster.
+If you have done and don't want to deploy the application, delete EKS cluster.
 If not, go to [the next section](https://github.com/Kasper886/WaveProject/tree/master/App)
 ```
 terraform destroy -auto-approve
 ```